didomi/challenges/solutions-eng/README.md

 Provide an architecture schema that shows the different components and the Didomi integrations used for passing consents between Didomi and the client/Salesforce.

-You can assume that the setup fo collecting consent via a consent notice is already done and that consents are automatically sent from the user browser to the Didomi API.
+You can assume that the setup for collecting consent via a consent notice is already done and that consents are automatically sent from the user browser to the Didomi API.